 Shared diagnostic language turns "Sarah didn't cascade correctly" into "we skipped the Apply phase."
 Problems become structural, not personal.
 Conversations become diagnostic, not defensive.

-DANCE is designed to be a framework you return to — not a program you complete.
+DANCE is designed to be a methodology you return to - not a program you complete.

-You use it before announcements, during rollouts, and when coordination starts to break down.
-You enter where you need to, diagnose what’s missing, and adjust as conditions change.
+You deploy it before announcements, during rollouts, and when coordination starts to break down.
+You enter where you need to, diagnose what's missing, and adjust as conditions change.

-If you review the materials and decide it’s not what you need, you can request a full refund within 5 days.
-No questions asked.
+If you review the materials and decide it’s not what you need, request a full refund within 5 days.

 FAQs